 but you will have to do it 30 minutes before attempting the recipe.

-Season the meat with the green seasoning and salt.
+green seasoning and salt.

 In a deep pot, saute the onion in oil until translucent,